Enhanced compatibility features v14

 - Data loading from standard input and remote loading

 The EDB*Wrap utility protects proprietary source code and programs (functions, stored procedures, triggers, and packages) from unauthorized scrutiny.
 The EDB*Wrap program translates a file that contains SPL or PL/pgSQL source code (the plaintext) into a file that contains the same code in a form that is nearly impossible to read.
-Once you have the obfuscated form of the code, you can send that code to Advanced Server and it will store those programs in obfuscated form.
+Once you have the obfuscated form of the code, you can send that code to EDB Postgres Advanced Server and it stores those programs in obfuscated form.
 While EDB*Wrap does obscure code, table definitions are still exposed.

 Everything you wrap is stored in obfuscated form.
 If you wrap an entire package, the package body source, as well as the prototypes contained in the package header and the functions and procedures contained in the package body are stored in obfuscated form.

 The Dynamic Runtime Instrumentation Tools Architecture (DRITA) allows a DBA to query catalog views to determine the wait events that affect the performance of individual sessions or the system as a whole.
 DRITA records the number of times each event occurs as well as the time spent waiting; you can use this information to diagnose performance problems.
 DRITA offers this functionality, while consuming minimal system resources.